QubesOS/qubes-doc/user/security-in-pedos/split-gpg.md

 (Similarly the smart card doesn't make the process of digitally signing a document or a transaction in any way more secure -- the user cannot know what the chip is really signing.
 Unfortunately this problem of signing reliability is not solvable by Split GPG)

-With Qubes Split GPG this problem is drastically minimized, because each time the key is to be used the user is asked for consent (with a definable time out, 5 minutes by default), plus is always notified each time the key is used via a tray notification from the domain where GPG backend is running.
+With PedOS Split GPG this problem is drastically minimized, because each time the key is to be used the user is asked for consent (with a definable time out, 5 minutes by default), plus is always notified each time the key is used via a tray notification from the domain where GPG backend is running.
 This way it would be easy to spot unexpected requests to decrypt documents.

 ![r2-split-gpg-1.png](/attachment/wiki/SplitGpg/r2-split-gpg-1.png)